mdiloreto/translate-blog-html-and-post-to-medium/output.md

 The types we'll be looking at today:
-PersistenVolume (PV): This is the persistent storage statement presented in the cluster.
+This is the statement of the persistent storage presented in the cluster.
 It is provisioned using Storage Classes.
 They have a life independent of pods.

-The type of Storage is defined by the StorageClasses.   - This is the statement of the persistent storage presented in the cluster.
-It is provisioned using Storage Classes.
-They have a life independent of pods.
-   - The type of Storage is defined by the StorageClasses.
+The type of Storage is defined by the StorageClasses.

-PersistentVolumeClaim (PVC):This is the requester configured at the pod level to consume the PV.
-The request can specify specific resource levels, sizes, and access models.   - This is the requester configured at the pod level to consume the PV.
-   - The request can specify specific resource levels, sizes, and access models.

 This is the statement of the persistent storage presented in the cluster.
 It is provisioned using Storage Classes.
 They have a life independent of pods.